KumoCorp/kumomta/docs/reference/kumo/start_esmtp_listener.md

 ## hostname

-Specified the hostname to report in the banner and other SMTP responses.
+Specifies the hostname to report in the banner and other SMTP responses.
 The default, if unspecified, is to use the hostname of the local machine.

 ```lua